dejurin/turbo-select/README.md

 # TurboSelect

-A lightweight, 12kb (gzip) select component with support for icons, seamless search functionality, and full a11y (accessibility) support, designed for an intuitive user experience.
+A lightweight, 12kb (gzip) select component with no dependencies, support for icons, seamless search functionality, and full a11y (accessibility) support, designed for an intuitive user experience.

 <img src="/assets/turbo-select.gif" alt="Turbo Select - JavaScript">